 Braxton County, West Virginia

-Braxton County, at the very center of West Virginia, was created from parts of Lewis, Kanawha, and Nicholas counties in 1836.
-It was named for Carter Braxton, a Virginia statesman who signed the Declaration of Independence.
-Its county seat is at Sutton.
+Braxton County, at the center of West Virginia, was created in 1836 from parts of Lewis, Kanawha, and Nicholas counties.
+It was named after Carter Braxton, a Virginia statesman who had signed the Declaration of Independence.
+The county seat is Sutton.

-The center of the population of West Virginia is located near Gassaway, West Virginia, and the geographic center of the state is located near Sutton.
+West Virginia's population center is near Gassaway, and the state's geographic center is near Sutton.

-In 1772, at Bulltown, a family of Delaware Indians was massacred by frontiersmen and a battle was fought there during the Civil War at the .
+In 1772, at Bulltown, a family of Delaware Indians was massacred by frontiersmen, and a battle was fought there during the Civil War at the Battle of Bulltown.

-The and rivers flow westward across the county.
+The Elk and Little Kanawha rivers flow westward across the county.
 The Holly River joins the Elk River at Sutton Lake.
 As of the 2010 census, the population of Braxton County was 14,523.

 The county is famously known as the home of the Flatwoods Monster, a legendary beast said to have crash-landed on the hill above Depot Street in 1952.
-The county is also known as the home of two large recreational lakes—Sutton Lake and Burnsville Lake—that attract thousands of anglers, boaters, and campers annually.
+It is also home to two large recreational lakes—Sutton Lake and Burnsville Lake—that attract thousands of anglers, boaters, and campers annually.

 Cities & Towns in Braxton County